Skip to main content

 Allergies

-Although they’re not the most common cause of swelling, there is a chance your cat is experiencing discomfort and swelling due to allergies.
-Animals can experience allergies just like humans, which can sometimes lead to symptoms such as swelling in soft tissues like the lips.
-Whether it’s food or environmental allergens like dust or certain materials, your veterinarian can help you narrow down possible causes and build treatments to help keep your cat comfortable and safe.
+Animals can experience allergies just like humans, which sometimes lead to symptoms such as swelling in soft tissues, including the lips.
+Whether it’s food or environmental allergens, like dust, your veterinarian can help you narrow down possible causes and build treatments to keep your cat comfortable and safe.
 If you’ve ever been tested for allergies, you know what we’re talking about!

 Dental conditions

-If your cat seems to be struggling with eating – -or avoiding it altogether — that swollen lip could be a symptom of an underlying dental issue.
+If your cat seems to be struggling with eating — or avoiding it altogether — that swollen lip could be a symptom of an underlying dental issue.
 Sometimes, a dental abscess (an infected pocket in your cat’s gum) or patch of tooth rot will cause swelling that pushes the lip out.
-Your veterinarian may recommend a course of antibiotics to deal with the infection, or there may be a small surgery involved to remove the infected tissue or tooth and relieve the symptoms.
+Your veterinarian may recommend a course of antibiotics to deal with the infection or they might need dental surgery and cleaning.
 Think of this as just one more reason to stay on top of your pet’s dental care.

 Chin acne

 Chin acne is another way to describe infected hair follicles on your cat’s chin.
 If they occur far enough toward the mouth, the swelling appears to be in the lips.
-There are several reasons that chin acne occurs, ranging from allergies to ingrown hairs.
 Your veterinarian can find the issue and recommend a topical treatment to handle the infection.
-Skincare isn’t just for people!
+Skincare isn’t just for people.

 Eosinophilic granuloma complex

-Eosinophilic granuloma complex may be a mouthful, but it refers to a pretty simple condition: when your cat has an allergic reaction to a bite from an insect like a flea, mosquito, or mite.
-The site of the bite can swell up, and it may be red and itchy.
-In some cases, the bite site remains small and barely noticeable, but in others, it can result in a large ulcer.
+Eosinophilic granuloma complex may be a mouthful, but it refers to a pretty simple condition: When your cat has an allergic reaction to a bite from an insect like a flea, mosquito, or mite.
+The site of the bite may swell up, and it will become red and itchy.
+In some cases, the bite site stays barely noticeable, but in others, it can result in a large ulcer.
 Lesions often develop along your cat’s gums and in her mouth, though they can also be located on the hind legs and stomach.
-Your cat may lick and scratch at the lesions, so you may see hair loss, too.
+Your cat may lick and scratch at the lesions, so you could see hair loss, too.

-Your vet can diagnose this condition with tests like a needle aspirate and a biopsy.
-He may prescribe medications to help control the condition, but other steps, such as implementing a flea control program and putting your cat on a hypoallergenic diet, may also help.
-Once your cat has developed this condition, she will be likely to get it again in the future, so prompt treatment and good management of this condition are important.
+Your vet will diagnose this condition with tests like a needle aspirate and a biopsy.
+He may prescribe medications to help control the condition, but other steps, such as implementing a flea control program and putting your cat on a hypoallergenic diet, might also help.
+Once your cat has developed this condition, she will be likely to get it again in the future, so prompt treatment and good management of her environment are important.

 Cancer and tumors

 No one wants to hear that word, but there is a small chance your cat has developed a tumor on the upper or lower lip that’s causing swelling.
-Again, your veterinarian can assess the swelling and determine if it’s a cancerous tumor or simply a growth.
-Various treatments are available, including surgeries, and your vet can help you determine the quality of life for your cat moving forward.
+Again, your veterinarian can assess to determine if it’s a cancerous tumor or simply a growth.
+Various treatments are available, including surgeries, and your vet will help you find the best path to maintain the quality of life for your cat moving forward.
 This is most commonly seen in elderly cats.

 Physical injury

-It’s possible that your cat may have fallen and injured her mouth, resulting in the swelling that you’re seeing.
-This could have also resulted in tooth injuries and damage to the interior of your cat’s mouth that may need treatment.
+It’s possible your cat may have fallen and injured her mouth, resulting in the swelling that you’re seeing.
+A fall can also cause tooth injuries and damage to the interior of your cat’s mouth that may need treatment.
 If you’re able, taking a peek at (or even in) your cat’s mouth can be super helpful.

 Other causes